 • Education, awareness raising & getting people involved in the catchment

 Thanks to the support of the funding partners, a raft of projects are being progressed and delivered through the continued employment of the project officer.
 These include a catchment wide riparian audit, delivering a range of riparian enhancement and natural flood management sites, using these sites to educate and raise awareness of good practice and engaging with the land management community in holistic approaches to catchment management and development.
 Progress is also being made in developing a catchment wide study of natural river processes to better understand how the whole river system works.

-Latterly, she has been involved in several community based projects.
 For more information about the projects the Spey Catchment Initiative has undertaken, see the Spey Catchment Initiative Publications.

 If you have any questions or comments please contact us:

-SCI Project Manager
+SCI Project Officer